Understanding your Verify Responses results

 If Blocked: Do not use the response externally.
 Review the specific concerns and either revise the response or update your knowledge base.

-If claims are Non-verified: Consider adding more source documents to your knowledge base to improve verification coverage.
+If claims are non-verified: Consider adding more source documents to your knowledge base to improve verification coverage.

 Related articles